PaulineMauryL/ML2/README.md

 3) The training and testing set came from: [Kaggle](https://www.crowdai.org/challenges/epfl-ml-text-classification/dataset_files) in the folder twitter-datasets.

-4) The architecture and weights of the trained model: model_0852.h5 .
+4) The architecture and weights of the trained model are stored in model_0852.h5 .
 It is located in the folder twitter-datasets.

 5) Download tensorflow by either : <br />
    a) Create a new [anaconda environment with tensorflow](https://towardsdatascience.com/setup-an-environment-for-machine-learning-and-deep-learning-with-anaconda-in-windows-5d7134a3db10) following step 6. <br />